matsievskiysv/vimish-fold/README.md

 * `vimish-fold-avy` — use `avy` to fold your text!

-If you want persistent folds you can turn `vimish-fold-mode` selectively for modes where you want to have persistent folding, so simply activate it
+You can turn `vimish-fold-mode` selectively for modes where you want to have persistent folding, or simply activate it everywhere:
-everywhere:

 ```emacs-lisp
 (vimish-fold-global-mode 1)